 The Practicum will provide junior year students in secondary education and Special Area K-12 programs with an opportunity to strengthen their understanding of the secondary school programs and to acquire skills and experiences by working directly with children in a classroom setting.
-This course is taught concurrently with secondary content methods courses.
-Consent of Department of Education.
+This course is taught concurrently with Education 439 Content Area Reading.
+Prerequisite: Consent of Department of Education.